balderdashy/sails-docs/concepts/ORM/Querylanguage.md

 #### Key pairs

 A key pair can be used to search records for values matching exactly what is specified.
-Again, using the example above when `where` is excluded, this is the base of a criteria object where the key represents an attribute on a model and the value is a strict equality check of the records for matching values.
+This is the base of a criteria object where the key represents an attribute on a model and the value is a strict equality check of the records for matching values.

 ```javascript
 var peopleNamedLyra = await Model.find({